Phytophthora medicaginis: Hosts and symptoms

-P. medicaginis is a water mould pathogen that causes root rot and damping off of seedlings.
+Phytophthora medicaginis is a water mould pathogen that causes root rot and damping off of seedlings.
 P. medicaginis is specific to alfalfa and chickpea and can reside in soil or water, but since it is a water mold, it requires free water to infect another plant.
 This disease is most prevalent in newly seeded fields that experience flooding but can also be found in mature plants.

-P. medicaginis commonly causes seedling death but if this pathogen is present in mature crops, P. medicaginis causes root rot which limits the plant's ability to acquire nutrients and water.
+Phytophthora medicaginis commonly causes seedling death but if this pathogen is present in mature crops, P. medicaginis causes root rot which limits the plant's ability to acquire nutrients and water.
 This leads to secondary symptoms such as chlorosis, wilting, stunting, root decay, lesions and death.
 This disease is difficult to identify but reddish-brown or black root lesions will exist and oospores, sporangia, zoospores, antheridia, and oogonia are spore types that will be visible under a microscope.
 An ELISA test can confirm the presence of Phytophthora, but to confirm the species, a PCR test is effective.
 Several host factors will affect disease development including damage/stress to the plant and also the degree of resistance of host cultivar.